- International outlook85.2

 Research and campus initiatives

 Though Maastricht University is internationally oriented, it maintains strong ties to the region.
-Together with the Maastricht University Medical Centre and regional partners we expand our sciences portfolio in areas such as Medical Biotechnology, Neurosciences, Biobased Materials, Systems Biology and Smart Devices.
+Together with regional partners we are expanding our sciences portfolio in areas such as Medical Biotechnology, Neurosciences, Biobased Materials, Systems Biology and Smart Devices.

 At the centre of this is the Kennis-As Limburg initiative, a collaboration between the Maastricht University Medical Centre (MUMC+) and Zuyd University of Applied Sciences.
 Over the coming decade, this programme will see the expansion or establishment of joint campuses in Maastricht, Geleen, Venlo and Parkstad, featuring the following hubs of innovation and development:

 The Chemelot Campus in Sittard-Geleen: a collaboration between UM, MUMC+, DSM, and the Province of Limburg.
 It is an open innovation campus specialising in technologically advanced, high-performance materials for the automobile industry and telephony, biobased materials, sustainable energy, clean technologies and the life sciences.